brooklynjs/brooklynjs.github.io/attendee-faq.md

 # Is BrooklynJS all-ages?

 Yes!
-Our venue 61Local is an all-ages establishment and so is BrooklynJS.
+Our venue, 61Local, is an all-ages establishment and so is BrooklynJS.

 # What is Boroughgramming?